This page provides information on the local cemeteries including opening times, details about purchasing a plot and other related issues.

 - What memorial is installed

 - Whether to plant flowers and small shrubs within 18 inches of the memorial.
-(This only applies to burial plots and not cremated remains plots where gardens are not permitted).
+(This only applies to burial plots and not cremated remains plots where planting is not permitted).

 The Grant of Right of Burial can be transferred to a member of the family and should be recorded with a solicitor.
 The right to plant flowers is not passed on.